angrycub/katacoda-scenarios/securing-nomad/enable-acls/step11.md

 other node operations.
 >
-> Application developers are allowed to fetch logs from their running containers, but should not be allowed to run commands inside of them or access the filesystem for running workloads.
+> Application developers are allowed to fetch logs from their running containers, but should not be allowed to run commands inside them or access the file system for running workloads.

 Recall that [`namespace` rules] govern job application deployment behaviors and introspection capabilities for a Nomad cluster.